NGC 6240: Final stages

 A galaxy merger is a slow process lasting more than a billion years as two galaxies, under the inexorable pull of gravity, dance toward each other before finally joining together.
 After research done over the past few years, scientists have concluded that this galaxy has reached its last stages before colliding into one another.
 Photographic evidence proves that the two nuclei have been growing closer, and in that process, they have been emitting more gasses and stellar winds outward.
 Those winds evict about 100 solar masses in gases from the galaxy every year.
-These type of winds and growth of the black holes are known to occur during the last 10 to 20 million years of the merger; it is assumed that this is the amount of time left for the galaxy to finish its collision phase.
+This type of winds and growth of the black holes are known to occur during the last 10 to 20 million years of the merger; it is assumed that this is the amount of time left for the galaxy to finish its collision phase.
 After this phase, the merged galaxies will become one, becoming a post-merger object until if and when any tidal tails and plumes evaporate.